amirreza0sh/amirreza0sh/README.md

 <p align="left">

- - <b>Software Engineer with 2 year of hands-on experience in backend development, frontend technologies, and infrastructure automation.
-Skilled in Go (Golang) for building backend services, APIs, and automation tools, along with frontend development using HTML, CSS, Tailwind CSS, JavaScript, React, and Next.js.
+ - <b>Software Engineer</b> with 2 year of hands-on experience in backend development, frontend technologies, and infrastructure automation.
+Skilled in Go (Golang) for building backend services, APIs, and automation tools, along with frontend development using <b>HTML, CSS, Tailwind CSS, JavaScript, React, and Next.js</b>.

 - Experienced with Linux server management, Docker, Docker Compose, Git, GitHub, and GitLab workflows.
 Also familiar with CI/CD pipelines using GitHub Actions and GitLab CI, Nginx configuration, Ansible automation, Prometheus, Grafana, Bash scripting, and WordPress management.
 </p>